salon owner talking to team

 Here’s an overview of common personalities you might find in a team and how to motivate them:

-• The performer: Performers are spontaneous, energetic, talkative and they like to be the centre of attention.
+Performers are spontaneous, energetic, talkative and they like to be the center of attention.
 Motivate them by telling them how impressed others will be if they complete a task and allow them to be spontaneous in the workplace.

 You can also use Kitomba targets to motivate your team!
 You can set these as a shared goal to work towards, which has the added bonus of creating a better dynamic amongst your team, or you could choose to set targets for your team individually, where you have the option to create separate goals for each staff member.
 See more about how using targets can motivate and inspire your team for success.